JamesOConnor/sat_giffer/README.md

 ## Sat Giffer ##

 Downloads and presents sentinel data in gif form!
+Default is to get atmospherically corrected data, which is limited to certain regions.

 [Demo hosted here](http://ec2-35-159-51-103.eu-central-1.compute.amazonaws.com/).
 It's a micro-instance so tends to give up sometimes :X